-In 2017, Front & Centered worked with community organizations across Washington State to identify opportunities for listening sessions.
-The goal was to listen to and understand the concerns of communities of color, to help prioritize and identify community driven solutions, and to develop and advocate for equitable strategies.
-The primary targets for engagement were communities across Washington were likely to be identified as disproportionately vulnerable to cumulative environmental burdens, particularly, communities of color, households with lower incomes, immigrants, refugees, and linguistically isolated groups.
+In 2017, F&C worked with community organizations across Washington state to identify opportunities to listen to and understand community EJ concerns.
+The goal of these listening sessions were 1) to identify and prioritize community driven solutions and 2) to develop and advocate for equitable strategies.
+F&C focused on communities across Washington who were likely disproportionately vulnerable to cumulative environmental burdens.
+Specifically, communities of color, low-income households, immigrants, refugees, and linguistically isolated groups.
 Community listening sessions took place across the state in 11 different communities with 178 participants from July to November 2017.
-Concerns expressed focused on the presence of air pollution in their communities, water and soil contamination, housing, and healthy food access.
+Communities expressed concerns about the presence of air pollution, water and soil contamination, housing, and healthy food access.